NoahCardoza/CaptchaHarvester/README.md

 ## accessing the tokens

-You can either access the tokens from another project/process by useing the handy `fetch.token` function I included:
+You can either access the tokens from another python project/process by using the handy `fetch.token` function I included:

 ```python